ASH Sneak Peeks: Novartis, Juno Update CAR-T Lymphoma Competition | Xconomy

+[Corrected, 11/1/17, 5:20 p.m.
+ET.
+See below.]
 The annual American Society of Hematology meeting is next month.
 But previews of the big data presentations are out today, yielding more insight into what promises to be the first major competition in CAR-T cell therapy: Treatments for people with non-Hodgkin lymphoma (NHL) who have run out of other options and likely have only a few months to live.

 Yesterday, Novartis said it has asked the FDA to approve its CAR-T cell treatment tisagenlecleucel (Kymriah) for a certain kind of NHL.
 If approved, it would compete with axicabtagene ciloleucel (Yescarta) from Gilead Sciences (NASDAQ: GILD), which the FDA approved two weeks ago.